Student Account Refund Distribution

 Refunds over $10,000.00 will only be released after a specific request from the payer is made to the HUB.
 Refunds for sponsored students, employees receiving tuition remission, and students receiving payroll deduction are also manually reviewed.

 Title IV funding is federal aid for eligible students who have completed and submitted the Free Application for Federal Student Aid (FAFSA).
 Sources of Title IV funding consist of the following:

 - Academic Competitiveness Grant (ACG)

 - National Science and Mathematics Access to Retain Talent (SMART) Grant

 - Federal Direct Perkins Loan

 - Federal Direct Loan

 - Federal Direct PLUS Loan

 - Federal Direct Graduate PLUS Loan

-Students who wish to have up to $200 of their financial aid applied toward non-institutional charges must authorize the university to do so.
+Students who wish to have their financial aid applied towards non-institutional charges must authorize the university to do so.
 Students can grant authorization on Student Information Online by going to the 'Finances' tab and selecting 'Federal Aid Permissions.'
-Non-institutional charges may include but are not limited to course materials, library and parking fines, lab fees, and prior-year charges.

 Title IV Refunds